 2. Fly to Tortola (airport code EIS):

-Typically a more expensive route, an alternative way to arrive in the BVI from the US is to fly to the Tortola airport on Beef Island.
+Typically a more expensive route, an alternative way to arrive at our travel camps in the BVI from the US is to fly to the Tortola airport on Beef Island.

 On travel days a local driver will greet the incoming students and arrange for ground transportation to the vessels.
 Since we do not have staff support in San Juan, this route cannot be considered for any student designated as an Unaccompanied Minor by the airlines.